Tourism Authority of Thailand

 Visit Thailand Year 1980 and 1987: Thailand launched its first ever tourism campaign, Visit Thailand Year, in 1980.
 That year, the country attracted two million visitor arrivals, generating huge revenue that it turned tourism into the country’s top export earner.

-The united public and private sector force resulted in the launch of the Unseen Thailand campaign, offering special promotions to attract international visitors and boost domestic travel.
-Although Thailand suffered a 10% drop in visitor arrivals, the number remained above 10 million for the third consecutive year.
+The united public-and-private-sector force resulted in the launch of the Unseen Thailand campaign, offering special promotions to attract international visitors and boost domestic travel.
+Although Thailand suffered a 10 per cent drop in visitor arrivals, the number remained above 10 million for the third consecutive year.

 TAT’s 50th Anniversary in 2010: Thailand’s tourism industry celebrated the Golden Jubilee as both the TAT and Thai Airways International turned 50.
-In commemorating the pivotal role the TAT plays in making Thailand one of the world’s most popular tourist destinations, a TV commercial titled Remember was launched along with the introduction of the Amazing Thailand Always Amazes You tagline to encourage visitor to return to Thailand, as part of its plans to increase the number of repeat visitors.
+In commemorating the pivotal role TAT plays in making Thailand one of the world’s most popular tourist destinations, a TV commercial titled “Remember” was launched along with the introduction of the “Amazing Thailand Always Amazes You” tagline to encourage visitor to return to Thailand, as part of the plans to increase the number of repeat visitors.

-Thai Tourism Arrivals Cross 22 Million Mark in 2012: Thailand has achieved record-breaking visitor arrivals, crossing the 22 million mark for the first time in 2012, the year the people of Thailand commemorated the 85th birthday of His Majesty King Bhumibhol Adulyadej.
-During the year, TAT continued to promote the country under the Amazing Thailand Always Amazes You campaign, and among a series of promotional activities was a TV commercial titled ‘Warm Welcome is all Around You.’
+In 2012, Thailand achieved record-breaking visitor arrivals, crossing the 22 million mark for the first time: This year, the people of Thailand commemorated the 85th birthday of His Majesty the Late King Bhumibhol Adulyadej.
+During the year, TAT continued to promote the country under the “Amazing Thailand Always Amazes You” campaign tagline, and launched a series of promotional activities, including a TV commercial titled ‘Warm Welcome is all Around You.’
 Thailand recorded over 22.35 million international visitor arrivals in 2012.

-2013-2014 Amazing Thailand It Begins with the People: Thailand has welcomed a total of 26,735,583 visitor arrivals in 2013, exceeding the year’s original target of 26.1 million and representing a 19.6 per cent year-on-year increase.
-In 2014, Thailand attracted a total of 24.77 million.
+Amazing Thailand It Begins with the People 2013-2014: Thailand welcomed 26.74 million visitor arrivals in 2013, exceeding the year’s original target of 26.1 million and representing a 19.6 per cent year-on-year increase.
+In 2014, Thailand attracted a total of 24.77 million visitor arrivals.

-Under the Amazing Thailand It Begins with the People, TAT continued to work closely with the public and private organisations to promote the country.
+Under the “Amazing Thailand It Begins with the People” campaign, TAT continued to work closely with the public and private sector to promote Thailand as a tourist destination.
 In addition, several pro-tourism policies were launched by related government agencies, including the three-month tourist visa fee waiver for holders of Chinese and Chinese Taipei (Taiwan) passports, the Thailand Travel Shield insurance coverage policy for visitors and the 30-day extension of stay for visitors from 48 countries, and a raft of measures aimed at improving the experience of travellers visiting the country, such as, zoning and regulations at key beach destinations and the newly-installed automatic queue-card taxi kiosks at Suvarnabhumi Airport.

-2015 Discover Thainess Campaign: TAT launched the “2015 Discover Thainess” campaign to showcase the hospitable character of the Thai people and the many cultural assets of the country that make it a unique tourist destination.
+2015 Discover Thainess: TAT launched the “2015 Discover Thainess” campaign to showcase the hospitable character of the Thai people and the many cultural assets of the country that make it a unique tourist destination.
 The spirit of “Thainess” is the blend of traditions and beliefs.
 Everything is interconnected.
 For example, Thai boxing incorporates: the Thai way of life in the wai kru dance as a way of paying respect to the trainer; the Thai fun in the enjoyment of the crowd; the Thai wisdom in the techniques and training handed down over centuries; and the Thai wellness in the many techniques used to treat wounds or bruises.
 The everyday life of the Thai people can boast a similar mix of culture and traditions that epitomises “Thainess” and makes the country stand out as offering unique experiences to all visitors who visit Thailand.

-2017 Unique Thai Local Experiences: TAT will continue to focus on enhancing the image of Thailand as a Quality Leisure Destination by offering “Unique Thai Local Experiences.”
-This will mean greater emphasis on promoting Creative Tourism through Thai culture, experiences and way of life in order to create valuable and memorable experiences to quality tourists by creating value tourism products and upgrading product standards.
-The Amazing Thailand brand will remain in place supported by powerful narratives called “Discover Amazing Stories in Amazing Thailand”.
+2017 Unique Thai Local Experiences: This year, TAT continues to focus on enhancing the image of Thailand as a Quality Leisure Destination by offering “Unique Thai Local Experiences.”
+This means greater emphasis on promoting “Creative Tourism” through Thai culture, experiences and way of life in order to create valuable and memorable experiences to quality tourists by creating value tourism products and upgrading product standards.
+The “Amazing Thailand” branding remains in place supported by powerful narratives called “Discover Amazing Stories in Amazing Thailand”.